 Hosting Login: To view your servers and site logs, your hosting control panel

-- Your Web logs: both logs of access and logs of errors.
+- Your Weblogs: both logs of access and lots of errors.
 Be sure that the site logs are generated by your hosting company.
 Most web hosts do, but by necessity, a few hosting companies may not turn them on or do not allow them access.

 FTP / sFTP access credentials: The hostname, username, and password should be included.